BestAnHongjun/YOLOv1-pytorch/README.md

-In the process of my study, I found that it is not easy to build DarkNet environment, especailly on Windows, so I wrote this repo, YOLOv1 in pure pytorch with strong transferability, without some complex packages or framework such as DarkNet.
+In the process of my study, I found that it is not easy to build DarkNet environment, especailly on Windows, so I wrote this repo, YOLOv1 in pure pytorch.
+I'm going to write a simple and easy-to-use reproduction version of yolov1.

 ## The project is under development.
 Please look forward to it.